- Toothache plant

 Do Not Take if:

 - You are using a diuretic (water pill) for blood pressure or for swelling: Animal studies show Spilanthes can promote urination and may increase the risk of adverse effects.

-- You have prostate cancer: Animal studies show that Spilanthes stimulates male hormone production.
+- You have prostate cancer: Animal studies show that Spilanthes stimulates male hormone production, especially at high doses.
 This may affect the actions of the drugs used to treat prostate cancer.